benphelps/homepage-docs/src/pages/en/services/glances.md

 <img width="1614" alt="glances" src="https://github.com/benphelps/homepage-docs/assets/82196/25648c97-2c1b-4db0-b5a5-f1509806079c">

+_(Find the Glances information widget [here](/en/widgets/glances/))_

-The Glances widget allows you to monitor the resources (cpu, memory, diskio, sensors & processes) of host or another machine You can have multiple instances by adding another service block.
+The Glances widget allows you to monitor the resources (cpu, memory, diskio, sensors & processes) of host or another machine.
+You can have multiple instances by adding another service block.

 ```yaml
 widget: